How the Professionals Mulch

 Answers to Your (or Your Clients’) Questions

-My clients think mowing the leaves into the lawn will make the lawn look messy.
 Most homeowners don’t realize the landscaper is doing anything different after they switch to mulching.
 The mulch generally cannot be seen on the lawn.
 Sometimes, if the leaf layer is very thick, you may need to make two passes to mulch all the leaves.
 Landscaping mowers equipped with mulching fittings reduce the leaves to such tiny fragments that you don’t see them at all.
 Of course, it is best to tell the client that you are switching to this more sustainable landscaping method, and explain that they may see some leaf residue on the lawn after you leave.
 This will disappear very quickly, especially if it rains, with the leaf mulch disappearing between the blades of grass.
-For the homeowner who resists this because he wants a perfectly green and clean lawn when you leave, attach the bag to the mower and collect the leaf mulch.
+For the homeowner who resists this because he wants a perfectly green and clean lawn when you leave, you should still mulch-mow but attach the bag to the mower and collect the leaf mulch.
+You can either take it with you, as you would with unmulched leaves, or start a compost pile at the site.

-Doesn’t this take more time than removing the leaves?
 Absolutely not — because you are hardly moving the leaves from where they fell.
 Just mowing them straight into the ground.
 PLUS, when you pile leaves in the road for town pick-up, half the time they blow right back into the yard, and you find yourself blowing the same leaves all over again the following week.
+It is extremely inefficient use of time to use leaf blowers to move leaves from one end of a yard to another.
+Mulch mowing the leaves in place deals with them once and for all.

 What Landscapers Who Mulch Say: